pappymm/industrial-website/README.md

 ## Conclusion

-This project provides a **dynamic CMS with a full-stack architecture**, leveraging **DevOps best practices** for smooth deployment and scalability. 🚀
+This project provides a **dynamic CMS with a full-stack architecture**, leveraging **DevOps best practices** for smooth deployment and scalability.

-### Future Enhancements

-- Implement a real database (MongoDB) instead of static content
-- Add authentication & authorization
-- Create an admin dashboard for CMS management
-- Deploy using Kubernetes for scalability

 ---